-There were no barriers to Christchurch’s growth on the plains, except for the sea to the east and the Port Hills to the south.
+There were no natural barriers to Christchurch’s growth, except for the sea to the east and the Port Hills to the south.
 Laid out in a grid pattern centred on Cathedral Square, it spread along the main tramlines.
-Early outlying villages like New Brighton, Sumner, Papanui and Upper Riccarton were eventually swallowed up.
+Outlying villages like New Brighton, Sumner, Papanui and Upper Riccarton were eventually swallowed up.
 The downtown area remained the focus until the 1960s, when the first suburban malls appeared.

 Christchurch grew rapidly in the 1950s and 1960s, when large tracts of state housing were built.
-A green belt curbed growth into farm land, but the changes in town planning associated with the Resource Management Act 1991 have allowed peripheral expansion to proceed.
+A green belt curbed growth into farmland, but changes in town planning regulations associated with the Resource Management Act 1991 have allowed peripheral expansion to proceed.

 Before the 2011 earthquake Christchurch was sometimes described as the most English of New Zealand’s cities.
 Tourism ventures exploited this, focusing on the central city’s picturesque architecture and promoting such activities as punting on the Avon River.
-The levelling of much of the central city after the earthquake shattered this illusion, although English references survive in street names and a few remaining heritage buildings, especially the Arts Centre and Museum.
-Rebuilding plans to create more green space in the city will enhance Christchurch’s reputation as New Zealand’s ‘garden city’.
+The levelling of much of the central city after the earthquake shattered this illusion, although English references survive in street names and a few remaining heritage buildings, especially the Arts Centre and Canterbury Museum.
+A planned increase in green space in the city will enhance Christchurch’s reputation as New Zealand’s ‘garden city’.

 Compared to other New Zealand centres, a slightly higher proportion of the overseas residents were from England in the early days.
 But by the later 19th century the Irish were as numerous as elsewhere and the Scots only slightly fewer.